AviatrixSystems/Docs/HowTos/controller_certificate.rst

 -----------------------------

 This is the **preferred approach** compared to the next approach detailed below.
 Simply import ca.crt, server.crt and server.key to the Controller and you are done.
 In this method, the private key file server.key must match the server.crt.
+Please refer to the configuration example `here <https://docs.aviatrix.com/HowTos/import_cert_with_key.html>`_ .

 Generate CSR and Import Certificate
 -------------------------------------